 Development of the parameters that determine friction.

 Like the classic force-table lab without a force table.
-A hands-on activity in vector addition.
+Uses PhET's Vector Addition sim.

 Question sheet to accompany Physics: Cinema Classics segment on apparent weight in an elevator.

 Determination of terminal speed and how it relates to the weight of an object.